InhamulHassan/Food-Ordering-App/README.md

 Food Ordering App
 =================
-A food ordering app, uses SQLLite as the back-end RDBMS.
+A food ordering app, uses SQLite as the back-end RDBMS.
 This app has built-in administrative capabilities.

 Functions:
 - General functions: